New to Sly Flourish? Start Here!

-Every Wednesday evening I have a panic attack.
-It happens at the same time every week, in the exact same place, on my way out of my office building to the parking garage at about 5:30 pm.
-At that exact moment a shrieking banshee wails out the same words I heard the week before, the words Illidain shouts to those who would dare enter Outworld to begin to farm fel-pigs for flanks of fel-meat for about a thousand hours:
+Every Wednesday evening I have a small panic attack.
+It happens at the same time every week in the exact same place, on my way out of my office building to the parking garage at about 5pm.
+At that exact moment a shrieking banshee wails out the same words I heard the week before.

 "You are not prepared!"

-I've had this panic attack ever since accepting the ways of the Lazy Dungeon Master.
-How can I possibly entertain a half dozen of my good friends for three hours when I only spent about five minutes writing stuff down on a 3x5 card?
-I can't possibly be ready!
+I've had this small anxiety ever since accepting the ways of the Lazy Dungeon Master.
+How can I possibly entertain six of my good friends for three hours when I only spent about fifteen minutes jotting down some bullets on a piece of paper?

-When this panic attack happens, I have to instead take a listen to the calm soothing voice (a voice that sounds a little bit like The Id DM) who asks me to analyze those feelings.
+When this anxiety hits, I have to instead listen to a calm soothing voice that asks me to analyze these feelings.
 Where are they coming from?
 What causes them?
 What am I really afraid of?

-This voice has to remind me that being prepared isn't about doing hard work or spending a lot of time.
-Being prepared means having the right things on hand to take the game in whatever direction the imaginations of my players and I decide to take it.
-It means having a good list of random names, a good set of poster maps, a fantastic monster book, some NPC face cards, and just a tiny bit of an outline to keep me comfortable enough to sit down in front of my friends and not throw up on the table.
+This voice reminds me that being prepared isn't about doing hard work or spending a lot of time.
+Being prepared means having the right things on hand to take the game in whatever direction the imaginations and decisions of my players take it.
+It means having a strong start.
+It means having some fantastic locations.
+It means having some secrets and clues and a great monster book.

-I don't try to push away the feeling of panic each Wednesday.
-It will come regardless of what I do.
-I don't have to worry about that panic attack, though.
+I don't try to push away the feeling of anxiety that comes each Wednesday night before my game.
+It comes regardless of what I do.
+I don't worry about that anxiety, though.
 It's just part of the process.
 I know where it's coming from.
 I know what's causing it.

 Send feedback to firstname.lastname@example.org.